-There are many changes to Texas student assessment for the 2021-2022 school year.
-This blog post from ESC13 will examine the known changes as well as some of the things that will not change for the upcoming year.
+There were changes to Texas student assessment for the previous school year.
+This blog post from ESC13 will examine the known changes as well as some of the things that will not change for the upcoming year

-Cambium Assessments, Inc. (CAI) will be the new state test vendor starting in 2021-2022.
+Cambium Assessments, Inc. (CAI) is the state test vendor starting.
 CAI will handle all of the state testing program (STAAR, STAAR Alternate 2, TELPAS, and TELPAS Alternate).
 This means that testing personnel will need to learn new processes for all testing activities (ordering, registration, accessing reports, etc.) and students will have a new testing interface for online testing.
 On the positive side, testing personnel will now have only one system to access for all state testing.
 They will have to remember only one password and will have the same processes (ordering, registration, etc.) for each assessment.
 Students will also interact with the same user interface for all state tests.

 Pearson will still be involved in the state testing program but in an entirely behind-the-scenes role.
 Pearson will help develop test items and build test forms.
 ETS will no longer have a role in the Texas Assessment Program.